 Thanks for visiting my website.
-I’m a biologist interested in animal behaviour.
-My first degree was in Zoology from UCL and my PhD, on conflict management in Japanese macaques (awarded the Napier Medal from the Primate Society of Great Britain), was from University of Liverpool.
+I’m a biologist interested in animal behaviour and ecology.
+My first degree was in Zoology from UCL and my PhD, on conflict management in Japanese macaques (awarded the Napier Medal from the Primate Society of Great Britain), was from the University of Liverpool.

-After a short lecturing post, teaching animal behaviour and evolutionary psychology at the University of Liverpool, I moved to Liverpool John Moores University where I am a Senior Lecturer.
+After a short lecturing post, teaching animal behaviour and evolutionary psychology at the University of Liverpool, I moved to Liverpool John Moores University where I am a Reader in Primate Behaviour and Co-Director of the Research Centre for Evolutionary Anthropology & Palaeoecology.
 My primary areas of research are social behaviour and socio-ecology of primates and other animals (see projects and publications under Research).
-I currently supervise five PhD students and welcome enquiries from potential postdocs and PhD/MPhil students related to my areas of interest.
+I have been lead supervisor for seven PhD students and recently, was fortunate to be nominated by my students and awarded the Faculty “Outstanding Doctoral Supervisor” Award.
+Enquiries from potential postdocs and PhD/MPhil students related to my areas of interest are always welcome.

-At LJMU I teach animal behaviour and research methods to undergraduate and postgraduate students.
-I hold a teaching qualification (Fellow of the Higher Education Academy), an LJMU Teaching Observation Certificate and have received nominations for three successive years for “Amazing Supervisor” / “Amazing Personal Tutor” and was fortunate to be awarded “Outstanding Doctoral Supervisor” in the Liverpool Student Union Amazing Teaching Awards.
+At LJMU, I teach animal behaviour, primatology and research methods to undergraduate and postgraduate students.
+I hold a teaching qualification (Fellow of the Higher Education Academy), an LJMU Teaching Observation Certificate and have received nominations for three successive years for “Amazing Supervisor” / “Amazing Personal Tutor” in the Liverpool Student Union Amazing Teaching Awards.

-I enjoy being involved in outreach.
-Here’s are some recent articles in The Conversation:
+Public engagement and science communication are important aspects of academic research and I enjoy writing articles and being involved in outreach.
+Check out some recent articles in The Conversation:

 How monkeys make friends and influence each other.
-Also translated into French here .
+Also translated into The Conversation in French here .